JayCesar/MitoAfro/README.md

 ***

 <h2> <img alt="logo_mitoafro" align="center" src="https://github.com/salvedojuliao/MitoAfro_website/assets/44206400/727c45d6-fc00-4ef8-896e-a9ab4554dc61" /> Description </h2>
 <p> An <a href="https://salvedojuliao.github.io/MitoAfro"> <b> informative website </b></a> that portrays african mythology focusing on some main orixás with their respective Yoruba myths, aiming to increase its     visibility without the intention of converting users to the religion.
-To this end, we provide content that is easy to read and understand, dynamic and very interactive.
+For this, we provide content that is easy to read and understand, dynamic and very interactive.
 </p>

 ![banner_02](https://github.com/salvedojuliao/MitoAfro_website/assets/44206400/4efac140-8f2a-4bae-92f6-d2bee945e505)